 What are the differences between JAX-RPC, JAX-WS, JAX-RS, Apache Axis, SAAJ, Apache SOAP, JWSDP, Metro, Jersey and GlassFish??

 - JAX-RPC is a specification/API for Java developers to develop SOAP based interoperable web services.
-This API is now obsolete, and may be dropped from the next JEE version.
+This API is now obsolete.

 - JAX-WS is the successor to JAX-RPC.
 It requires Java 5.0, and is not backwards-compatible to JAX-RPC.
 This article describes the high-level differences to JAX-RPC.

 - SAAJ is another specification/API for using SOAP envelopes with or without attachments.
 It operates on a lower level than JAX-RPC or JAX-WS, both of which will use SOAP envelopes based on SAAJ if needed.

 - Apache Axis is an open source implementation of the Java WS APIs for sending and receiving SOAP messages.
 Axis 1 supports JAX-RPC and SAAJ, while Axis 2 supports SAAJ and JAX-WS.

 - Apache SOAP was the first SOAP implementation.
 It is now obsolete, and has been superseded by Apache Axis.